Entering his third year at the helm of the program, head coach Curtis Johnson previews the 2014 season

 Get Inside the Huddle

-A prep football fixture in New Orleans for the last decade, David Johnson enters his second season as the tight ends and running backs coach for the Green Wave in 2013.
+A prep football fixture in New Orleans for the last decade, David Johnson enters his thirdd season as the tight ends and running backs coach, and begins his first season as the in-state recruiting coordinator for the Green Wave in 2014.

 A native New Orleanian, Johnson has coached in various capacities during his career at some of the top high school football programs in the state of Louisiana, including twice at nearby St. Augustine High School (2005/2009-11), O. Perry Walker High School (2000-05) and John F. Kennedy High School (1997-98).

-Johnson also brings collegiate experience to the Green Wave staff.
+Johnson also brought collegiate experience to the Green Wave staff.
 He coached at Millsaps College in Jackson, Mississippi, from 2005-09.

 Johnson came to Tulane after a successful three-year tenure as the head coach/offensive coordinator and receivers coach at St. Augustine High School.
 Johnson coached the Purple Knights from 2009-11 and led the program to a co-district title in 2010 and to a district championship in 2011.
 He was named the 2011 District 10-4A Coach of the Year.